lw292/rimpact/README.md

 3. Select the references you wish to export.
 4. Go to "File", "Export".
 5. Navigate to a location where you wish to save the exported file, and choose a file name.
-6. In Output Style drop-down:
+6. In Output Style drop-down, choose your style:
   * For RIS format, choose "RefMan (RIS) Export";
   * For EndNote Export format, choose "EndNote Export";
   * For BibTeX format, choose "BibTeX Export" (See section below on "Using the BibTeX format").

-    If the style you need is not available in the dropdown, find it using "Select Another Style".
+  * If the style you need is not available in the dropdown, find it using "Select Another Style".
 7. Click "Save".
 8. Move the exported file to your application's "public/data" directory.